Skip to content

-The term automated driving describes the ability of vehicles to move without a human driver.
-The Society of Automotive Engineers (SAE International) has divided automated driving into six levels.
-These levels are defined below, according to the SAE J3016 guideline.
-If you would like to experience the individual stages of automated driving yourself and get to know the most important differences, you are welcome to do so in our DEL.
+If you would like to experience the individual stages of automated driving by yourself and get to know the most important differences, you are welcome to do so in our DEL.

 Level 1 – Driver Assistance